srg-kostyrko/obsidian-journal/README.md

 ## Compatibility with other plugins

 - `Daily notes` core plugin - this plugin intends to be a replacement for it.
-Notes created through Daily notes will not be connected to any journal so it is advides to disable this plugin.
+Notes created through Daily notes will not be connected to any journal so it is advised to disable this plugin.
-- `Periodic Notes` community plugin - this plugin was intially inspired by Periodic notes that seem to abandoned and aims to be a replacement for it.
+- `Periodic Notes` community plugin - this plugin was initially inspired by Periodic notes that seem to abandoned and aims to be a replacement for it.
 - `Calendar` community plugin - starting 1.1.0 this plugin has calendar view similar to calendar plugin.
 It does not have all the features of calendar plugin as of now, but will gradually catch up.
 - `Templater` community plugin - starting with 1.3.0 plugin supports Templater templates in its settings.
 Journal plugin variables are replaced first and can be used inside templater commands.

-### Templater caveeats
+### Templater caveats

 There can be cases when Templater starts interfering with plugin actions resulting in partially broken note ot journal related data removed from frontmatter.
 The best setup to avoid such problems would be: